oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 # <a name="introduction"></a>1.
 Introduction

-Oracle Cloud Infrastructure (OCI) Network Firewall is a managed next-generation firewall and intrusion detection and prevention service that Palo Alto Networks® powers Network Firewall.
+Oracle Cloud Infrastructure (OCI) Network Firewall is a managed Next-Generation Firewall (NGFW) and Intrusion detection and Prevention service (IDS/IPS) that is powered by Palo Alto Networks®.
 It is an OCI cloud-native service feature now available in the Oracle Enterprise Landing Zone (OELZ) package.
 OELZ now offers simple setup and deployment of the OCI Network Firewall service, which gives you visibility into traffic entering your cloud environment (North-South) and traffic between subnets (East-West).
 This OELZ implementation will deploy a reference Hub and Spoke Network Architecture with a Network Firewall in the Hub.

 This repo is under active development.
 Building open-source software is a community effort.
 We're excited to engage with the community, and we welcome contributors.